aboutcode-org/source-inspector/README.rst

 ================================

-source-inspector is a set of utilities to inspect and analyze source code and collect interesting data using various tools such as code symbols and strings.
+source-inspector is a set of utilities to inspect and analyze source code and collect interesting data using various tools such as code symbols, strings and comments.
 This is also a ScanCode-toolkit plugin.

 Homepage: https://github.com/nexB/source-inspector